-15 See Kaushal (2010), Tables 4 and 5, Hours Worked, Model 3, estimates for the foreign-born and non-citizens, 65-69 and 70-74.
-The figures in the text are averages over the four entries, divided by an estimated 10 percentage point decline in SSI participation as a result of the reform (personal correspondence with author).
+18 See Kaushal (2010), Tables 4 and 5, Hours Worked, Model 3, estimates for the foreign-born and non-citizens, 65-69 and 70-74.
+The author hypothesizes that the counterintuitive results for women could have been the result of intrafamily labor supply substitution.
+The figures in the text above are averages over the four entries in the author's tables, divided by an estimated 10 percentage point decline in SSI participation as a result of the reform (personal correspondence with author).
 The figures apply only to those 74 and under.
 We assume the program has no work disincentives above that age.

 The most well-known cash means-tested program, the TANF program, does not fit the classic type because of the presence of work requirements and time limits.
 Work requirements, as noted previously, provide work incentives rather than disincentives for those with low counterfactual hours of work.
 Time limits should also provide work incentives insofar as they induce recipients to work more to accumulate work experience in anticipation of a higher probability of having to exit the program in the future, or induce women to leave welfare altogether to "save" their benefit years for the future, which should also increase work effort.
-Unfortunately, once again, there have been no studies estimating the labor supply effects of the current TANF program.16 However, significant work requirements and time limits were only introduced in the 1990s and, prior to that, the program resembled a classic means-tested transfer program.
-There were many studies of the labor supply disincentive effects of that program (AFDC) which can be considered to be an upper bound on those of the current program.
+Unfortunately, once again, there have been no studies estimating the labor supply effects of the current TANF program.
+However, significant work requirements and time limits were only introduced in the 1990s and, prior to that, the program resembled a classic means-tested transfer program.
+There were many studies of the labor supply disincentive effects of that program (AFDC) which can be considered to be an upper bound for those of the current program.

-Reviews of that literature by Danziger et al. (1981) and Moffitt (1992) indicated that econometric estimates showed that recipients would work between one hour and ten hours per week if the program did not exist.
+Reviews of that literature by Danziger et al. (1981) and Moffitt (1992) indicated that econometric estimates showed that recipients would work between 1 hour and 10 hours more per week if the program did not exist (recipients worked 9 hours per week on average, so this implies that they would work 10 to 19 hours per week in the absence of the program).
 The wide dispersion in estimates was a result of disagreements across studies, which is likely to have partly arisen because the exercise required extrapolating the effects of marginal variations in benefits down to zero.
 A possibly more accurate estimate comes from the negative income experiments of the 1970s which, though testing a somewhat different program, nevertheless provided direct estimates of the effect of introducing a new program de novo.
 Burtless (1987) not only provided a comprehensive review of the results of the experiments but he also used them to estimate the income "leakage" in the program, which is the object of interest here.
-If the income of a recipient is written as Y=E+B, where E stands for earnings and B is the program benefit received, then the actual income change from the introduction of the program is $\Delta Y = \Delta E + \Delta B$, which is smaller than the $\Delta Y = \Delta B$ which we have used in our poverty-impact calculations if $\Delta E < 0$.
-Burtless used the experimental estimates to calculate $\Delta Y/\Delta B$ for single mothers, which is the factor by which the observed difference in income should be reduced to arrive at the true increase in income, arriving at a maximal estimate of .80 for a program with a guarantee level much higher than that for the AFDC program.17 This implies that our estimates of poverty reduction for TANF recipients in the last section should be reduced.
+If the income of a recipient is written as Y=E+B, where E stands for earnings and B is the program benefit received, then the actual income change from the introduction of the program is $\Delta Y=\Delta E+\Delta B$, which is smaller than the $\Delta Y=\Delta B$ we have used in our poverty-impact calculations, if $\Delta E<0$.
+Burtless used the experimental estimates to calculate $\Delta Y/\Delta B$ for single mothers, which is the factor by which the observed difference in income should be reduced to arrive at the true increase in income.
+His maximum estimate was .80 for a program with a guarantee level much higher than that for the AFDC program.20 In summary, the literature suggests that our estimates of poverty reduction for TANF recipients in the last section should be reduced.

-16 By this we mean a study estimating the counterfactual hours of work of current recipients.
+19 By this we mean a study estimating the counterfactual hours of work of current recipients.